Xunnamius/strongbox-switchcrypt/README.md

 First, of course, `make` buselfs:

 ```
-make clean # only if you were running tests or making things before now.
+sudo make clean # only if you were running tests or making things before now.
 Important for different O/DEBUG levels!
 make
 ```

+`sudo` is only required if you ran `sudo make check` at some point.

 Command syntax: